easherma/map_survey/README.md

 2. Login to Mapbox and then click on `Studio` in the top bar.
 3. Note your **Access token** in the right bar.

-### Old basemap instructions
-1. Download `emerald_nolabel.tm2z` above (click on the name, then click on `raw` to initiate the download)
-2. Login to Mapbox and then click on `Studio` in the top bar.
-4. Click on `classic` in the left bar then **Upload Classic style** and locate the the file you downloaded in Step 1.
-5. Note the ID for the basemap after the upload is successful, it's in a grey box on the same line as `emerald_nolabel` and should be something like `yourusername.rand0malphanum3r1c`

 ## After Forking this Repository

 1. Perform all the steps under the [Carto](#carto) heading, then.